estebanstifli/aichat-connect/readme.txt

 6. Add at least one mapping and (optionally) tune provider behavior under "Providers".
 7. Send a message to your connected WhatsApp number or Telegram bot to test.
 Check Logs.

+== Testing ==
+We recommend testing on a staging site first:
+1. Enable WP_DEBUG and WP_DEBUG_LOG in wp-config.php.
+2. Activate the plugin and check your debug.log to confirm there are no database errors on activation (tables should be created by dbDelta).
+3. WhatsApp:
+    - Create a mapping (Channel: WhatsApp) with your phone_number_id and access token.
+    - Copy the Webhook URL to your Meta App (Cloud API) using the same Verify Token.
+    - Send a message to your WhatsApp Business number and verify it appears under Logs (direction=in and the bot response or follow-up).
+4. Telegram:
+    - Create a mapping (Channel: Telegram) with a friendly endpoint ID and your bot token.
+    - Click the generated setWebhook link and send a message to your bot; verify entries in Logs.
+5. Upgrading:
+    - If upgrading from a previous version, deactivate and activate the plugin once to ensure schema updates run.
+6. Optional QA:
+    - Run Plugin Check and PHPCS (WPCS).
+Verify nonce sanitization and that admin pages require manage_options.

 == Frequently Asked Questions ==
 = Do I need the Axiachat AI core plugin? =
 It's recommended.
 If absent, mappings using provider "Axiachat AI" will fail, but other providers (e.g., AI Engine, AIPKit) can still be used.